teimour-halizadeh/teimour-halizadeh.github.io/_publications/2023-08-19-bachelor-paper.md

 ---
 title: "Design and implementation classical, state feedback and fuzzy controllers on twin rotor system"
 collection: publications
-permalink: /publication/2009-10-01-paper-title-number-1
+permalink: /publication/bachelor-paper
-excerpt: 'This is a confenrence paper based on my joint projects with my colleague Mohammad Javad Hosseini.
+excerpt: 'This is a conference paper based on my joint projects with my colleague Mohammad Javad Hosseini.
 The paper is about the results of having different types of controller on a twin rotor systems'
-date: 2016-01-27
+date: '2016-01-27'
 venue: '2016 4th International Conference on Control, Instrumentation, and Automation (ICCIA)'
 paperurl: 'https://ieeexplore.ieee.org/abstract/document/7483148'
 ---